David17c/Dfetch/documentation/FLAGS.md

 With Dfetch installed you can get a list of flags using the `-help` flag.

-- `-list-all-modules` Print a list of available modules
+- `-list-all-modules` Print a list of all modules
-- `-no-ascii` Disable ASCII art
+- `-no-ascii` Disable ASCII art for current run
-- `-set-ascii "path"` Set custom ascii art
+- `-set-ascii "path / distro name"` Set custom ascii art or specify a builtin distro which ascii art should be used
 - `-set-config "path"` Specify config file to use
 - `-reset-config` Regenerate the default config